GavinHuttley/tib/source/cogent3/using_models.rst

 Motif params are the state probabilities
 ----------------------------------------

-The "motif params" table has the state frequencies in the unobserved ancestor of the alignment.
+The "motif params" table corresponds to |pi|, the frequencies of nucleotides in the unobserved ancestor [#]_ of the alignment.
 More generally, ``cogent3`` uses the variable ``motif_probs`` to denote this.
-For instance, the alignment has a method for getting this.
-In that case, the values are the average across all sequences.
+For instance, the alignment has a method for getting the motif probabilities as the average across all sequences.

+.. [#] At the node labelled "root".

 .. jupyter-execute::